 He came to international attention with his “red white blue” series, which he presented at the 51st Venice Biennale in 2005 representing Hong Kong.

-Many of his art works have been exhibited local and overseas galleries and museums for more than 100 shows included solo show in Tokyo ggg last year, and are now part of their permanent collection, including Hong Kong M+ and london V&A Museum.
+Many of his art works have been exhibited local and overseas galleries and museums for more than 100 shows included solo show in Tokyo ggg in 2015, and are now part of their permanent collection, including Hong Kong M+ and London V&A Museum.
 In May 2012, Wong was also awarded the Artist of the Year 2011 (Visual Arts) from Hong Kong Arts Development Awards and the Hong Kong Contemporary Art Awards 2012 from Hong Kong Museum of Art.

 International Workshop Mentor

 Elizabeth Diller is a founding partner of Diller Scofidio + Renfro (DS+R), an interdisciplinary design studio that works at the intersection of architecture, the visual arts, and the performing arts.
 The studio’s international body of work includes the adaptive reuse of historic infrastructure to create the High Line, and the renovation of Lincoln Center for the Performing Arts.
 Most recently, the studio completed the Vagelos Education Center at Columbia University in New York and The Broad museum in Los Angeles.
 The studio is currently completing The Shed and the renovation and expansion of the Museum of Modern Art, both in New York; the Tianjin Juilliard School in China; the Museum of Image & Sound in Rio de Janeiro; and Zaryadye Park in Moscow.
 Diller is a recipient of the MacArthur Foundation’s “genius” award, the first awarded in the field of architecture.
 She is a Professor of Architecture at Princeton University.